30 January 2020 | Industry Moves

 The only way you will get better outcomes and sustainable change is if the industry is forced to put in place operational performance planning measures that do not incentivise revenue, product sales, number of statements of advice, etc. Part of the foundation is challenging any part of your business to not only remove obvious conflicted performance models but also where they may not be so obvious.
 The service outcome must always be in the best interest of your member/client.

-Instead of KPIs on revenue, products sales and the number of SoAs, it should be KPIs on professional engagement, contact networks, technical competence, compliance, soft skills, follow through and closure of actions, attention to detail, etc.
+Instead of KPIs on revenue, products sales and the number of SoAs, it should be KPIs on the quality of advice, client advice outcomes, compliance, professional engagement, technical competence, attention to detail, closure of actions, etc. A professional service that is driven by quality, efficiency and compliance will mitigate risk and produce strong and sustainable financial performance results.

-There is also an enormous scope for superannuation funds to maximise their intra-fund advice service provisions within the legal remit.
-It will also allow them to consider how to build effective service and product distribution networks and commercial relationships for their non-intra-fund advice services in the best interest of their members….always through the lens of quality, efficiency and compliance.
+There is also enormous scope for superannuation funds to maximise their intra-fund advice service provisions within the legal remit; and to build effective service and product distribution networks for their non-intra-fund advice services in the best interest of their members….always through the lens of quality, efficiency and compliance.